WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox-s3_lm.md

    A new directory should exist (`customer_addresses_dim_hive`) with a ~50MB file inside (`customer_addresses_dim.tsv.gz`).

-_You have now successfully migrated data from your HDP Sandbox to your AWS S3 bucket using LiveMigrator.
-You can now try live replication by following our [LiveData quickstart](./hdp_sandbox-s3_ld.md#replication)._
+_You have now successfully migrated data from your CDH Sandbox to your AWS S3 bucket using LiveMigrator.
+You can now try live replication by following our [LiveData quickstart](./cdh_sandbox-s3_ld.md#replication)._

 ## Troubleshooting

-* See our [Troubleshooting](../troubleshooting/general_troubleshooting.md) guide for help.
+* See our [Troubleshooting](../../../troubleshooting/general_troubleshooting.md) guide for help.

-* See the [shutdown and start up](../operation/hdp_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.
+* See the [shutdown and start up](../../../operation/cdh_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.